Survey: 84.7% of Afghan youngsters chose role models for inspiration in life

 The respondents chose different types of individuals as role models.
 54.9% selected famous and well-known people, 28.8% chose family members, 10.4% chose religious scholars, and 5.8% chose wealthy individuals.

-The youth participants in this survey selected their role models based on different criteria.
+The young participants in this survey selected their role models based on different criteria.
 Among the 647 respondents, 50.7% chose individuals based on their progress and knowledge, 46.5% based on their personality and ethics, and 2.7% based on their appearance.

 Some young people have chosen a single fixed role model, while others prefer to model different aspects of their lives or change their role models over time.
 The survey results show that 42% of participants have never changed their role models, 28.8% have changed once or twice, 16.4% have changed several times, and 12.8% are uncertain about changing their role models.